 - requiring procedures such as heart bypass surgery or angioplasty

 And for people without heart disease, regular exercise can decrease the chance of developing it.

 Physical fitness lowers heart disease risk

 The CDC identifies physical inactivity as a risk factor for heart disease.
-Only a little more than 20 percent of adults meet the Physical Activity Guidelines for both aerobic and muscle-strengthening activity.
+Only a little more than of adults meet the Physical Activity Guidelines for both aerobic and muscle-strengthening activity.